mrkuz/kradle/README.md

 - [Create Docker images](#docker)
 - [Generate documentation](#documentation)

-`kradle` takes care of applying the required plugins and configuring them.
+Most of the functionality is provided by other well-known plugins. `kradle` just takes care of the setup and provides a unified configuration DSL.

 ## (Very) Quick Start